robolamp/robolamp/README.md

 A popular talk in Russian abour recent history and trends in AI world for non-tech people.

+**llama.cpp and friends (2024)**

+A talk in English for tech professionals outside of AI, exploring the origins and functionality of llamacpp.

 ## My pet projects :dog:

 **rTerm**